-The Consumer Electronics and Appliances Industry in India is expected to become the fifth largest in the world by 2025.
-Its projected to grow to US $ 400 billion by 2020 and the production is expected to reach US $ 104 billion by 2016.
+The Consumer Electronics and Appliances Industry in India is expected to become the fifth-largest in the world by 2025.
+It’s projected to grow to the US $ 400 billion by 2020 and the production is expected to reach the US $ 228 billion by 2019.
 But what drives the growth and how do initiatives of the Indian Government promote it?

-The Government of India has allowed 100 per cent Foreign Direct Investment in the Electronics Hardware-Manufacturing Sector through the automatic route.
-Further it enabled 51 per cent FDI in Multi-Brand Retail and 100 per cent in Single-Brand Retail so as to attract more Foreign Investment into the country.
-With the demand for skilled labour growing among Indian industries, the Government plans to train 500 million people by 2022 and is also encouraging private players and entrepreneurs to invest in the venture.
-Many government, corporate and educational organisations are working towards providing training and education to create a skilled workforce.
+The Government of India has allowed 100 percent Foreign Direct Investment in the Electronics Hardware-Manufacturing Sector through the automatic route.
+Further, it enabled 51 percent FDI in Multi-Brand Retail and 100 percent in Single-Brand Retail so as to attract more Foreign Investment into the country.
+With the demand for skilled labor growing among Indian industries, the Government plans to train 500 million people by 2022 and is also encouraging private players and entrepreneurs to invest in the venture.
+Many governments, corporate and educational organizations are working towards providing training and education to create a skilled workforce.

 The growing customer base and the increased penetration in Consumer Durables Segment have provided enough scope for the growth of the Indian Electronics Sector.
-Also, digitisation of cable could lead to increased broadband penetration in the country and open up new avenues for companies in the Indian Electronics Industry.
+Also, the digitization of cable could lead to increased broadband penetration in the country and open up new avenues for companies in the Indian Electronics Industry.